Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 ![](unclean_Contarct.png)   ![](unclean_free_loan.png)

- An “Agreement” column was created using conditional column to show the agreement terms of the players (i.e Players on 'contract' or 'free' or loan').   _See the preview below_:point_down:
+ An “Agreement” column was created using a conditional column to show the agreement terms of the players (i.e. Players on 'contract' or 'free' or loan').   _See the preview below_:point_down:

  ![](https://github.com/Drwaley/Fifa2021--Data--Cleaning-Task/blob/main/Conditional_Column_Agreement.PNG)